Chico Picadinho: First Murder - Margareth Suida

 Francisco da Costa Rocha committed his first murder in 1966, in Boca do Lixo, downtown São Paulo.
 At that time he lived a very bohemian life, with a lot of drunkenness and women, and he also used drugs.
 Over time, he felt the need to have sex on a daily basis, in addition to taking drugs and drinking heavily.

 His first murder, followed by dismemberment, was in 1966.
 His victim was Margareth Suida, an Austrian dancer who had been living in Brazil for a few years.
-She was also a woman of bohemian life and would occasionally do sexual programs.
-She usually enjoyed nights and was known to her friends.
+She was also a woman of the bohemian lifestyle and would occasionally do sexual programs.
 After drinking a lot and passing by bars and nightclubs in the region, Francisco invited her to have sex.
 She agreed to go to the apartment on Aurora street, a place that Francisco shared with Caio, his friend, who was a surgeon in the Air Force.

 After intercourse, he became violent and attacked her, proceeding to strangle her with his hand, and ended the crime by hanging her with his belt.
 After seeing Margareth dead in the bedroom, he thought he should disappear with the body.
 He unlatched the bathroom door for better mobility and placed his body on his back in the bathtub.
 He used the first objects that were at his disposal: razor blade, scissors and knife were the main ones used.
-She began to cut her breasts, then took out the muscles and cut the joints, so that her body would be smaller to hide it.
+He began to cut her breasts, then took out the muscles and cut the joints, so that her body would be smaller to hide it.

 It is noteworthy that Francisco dismembered Margareth because he was afraid of the actions that would come after causing her death, thus concluding that he would have to hide her corpse.
 It took 3-4 hours to dismember the victim and put her in a bag (because he also knew that his friend who he shared his apartment with would be arriving).
 When Caio arrived, Francisco said he had something to tell and said he had killed someone.
 He didn't say how or why, but he said the body was still in the apartment.
 He asked Caio for time so he could notify his mother and hire a lawyer.
 In fact, he traveled looking for his mother.
 When he arrived, he told a friend and didn't have the courage to talk about what had really happened, just stating that something serious had happened, asking her to tell her mother.
 Upon returning, his friend Caio had notified the Homicide Police, who arrested Francisco - he did not offer resistance to the arrestment at any time.